BWDaniels97/QA-SFIA-2/README.md

 ## Whats Wrong

-* There is approximatly 8 seconds of downtime when an update is applied to the app.
+* There is approximately 8 seconds of downtime when an update is applied to the app.

 ## Future Improvements

-* One improvement I would like to make is adding interation testing onto the app.
+* One improvement I would like to make is adding integration testing onto the app.
 This will help test the app to a higher standard and make sure it is working fully before deployment.

-* Although I think the front end design is definitly better than las time, I do think it could be improved with the use of css.
+* Although I think the front end design is definitely better than las time, I do think it could be improved with the use of css.

  ## Author